EDGI: Equivariant Diffusion for Planning with Embodied Agents: Experiments

 \section{Experiments}

-\looseness=-1 We demonstrate the effectiveness of incorporating symmetries as a powerful inductive bias in the Diffuser algorithm with experiments in two environments.
+We demonstrate the effectiveness of incorporating symmetries as a powerful inductive bias in the Diffuser algorithm with experiments in two environments.
 The first environment is a $3$D navigation task, in which an agent needs to navigate a number of obstacles to reach a goal state.
 Rewards are awarded based on the distance to the goal at each step, with penalties for collisions with obstacles.
 The position of the obstacles and the goal state are different in each episode and part of the observation.
-For simplicity, the actions directly control the acceleration of the agent and we use identical spherical obstacles.
-Please see Fig.~\ref{fig:edgi_sketch} for a schematic representation of this task and Appendix \ref{app:pointmass} for more details and the reward structure for this task.
+For simplicity, the actions directly control the acceleration of the agent; both the agent and the obstacles are spherical.
+Please see Fig.~\ref{fig:edgi_sketch} for a schematic representation of this task and Appendix~\ref{app:pointmass} for more details and the reward structure for this task.

 In our remaining experiments, the agent controls a simulated Kuka robotic arm interacting with four blocks on a table.
-Following \citet{janner2022planning}, we consider three different tasks: an unconditional block stacking task, a conditional block stacking task where the stacking order is specified, and a rearrangement problem, in which the stacking order has to be changed in a particular way.
-For both environments, we generate an offline trajectory dataset of roughly $10^5$ (navigation) or $10^5$ (manipulation) trajectories.
-We describe the setup in detail in Appendix \ref{app:kuka}.
+We use a benchmark environment introduced by \citet{janner2022planning}, which specifies three different tasks: an unconditional block stacking task, a conditional block stacking task where the stacking order is specified, and a rearrangement problem, in which the stacking order has to be changed in a particular way.
+For both environments, we train on offline trajectory datasets of roughly $10^5$ (navigation) or $10^4$ (manipulation) trajectories.
+We describe the setup in detail in Appendix~\ref{app:kuka}.

-\looseness=-1 \xhdr{Algorithms} We train our \eqd on the offline dataset and use conditional sampling to plan the next actions.
-For the conditional and rearrangement tasks in the Kuka environment, we also use classifier guidance following \citet{janner2022planning}.
+\xhdr{Algorithms} We train our \eqd on the offline dataset and use conditional sampling to plan the next actions.
+For the conditional and rearrangement tasks in the Kuka environment, we use classifier guidance following \citet{janner2022planning}.

 As our main baseline, we compare our results to the (non-equivariant) Diffuser model~\citep{janner2022planning}.
-We also compare two model-based RL baselines reported by~\citep{janner2022planning}, BCQ \citep{fujimoto2019off} and CQL \citep{kumar2020conservative}.
+In addition to a straightforward model, we consider a version trained with $\sothree$ data augmentation.
+We also compare two model-based RL baselines reported by~\citet{janner2022planning}, BCQ \citep{fujimoto2019off} and CQL \citep{kumar2020conservative}.
+To study the benefits of the symmetry groups in isolation, we construct two EDGI variations: one is equivariant with respect to $\sethree$, but not $\permutation$; while the other is equivariant with respect to $\permutation$, but not $\sethree$.
+Both are equivariant to temporal translations, just like \eqd and the baseline Diffuser.